 Choosing a massage specialty: Days of research Choosing an educator: Hours of YouTube time Attending workshops: Thousands of dollars Buying support materials: Hundreds of Dollars Certifications: Priceless?

-My educational goal has ultimately been to add more tools in the toolbox…….
-There’s no such thing as “too much education”.
+My educational goal has ultimately been to add more tools to the toolbox…….
+There’s no such thing as “too much education.”
 Cultivating new skills is important.
 They allow you to perform more effectively and appeal to more markets.
 It also helps keep me fresh in my practice.
-I’m a big believer in lifelong learning so I have always dedicated a lot of time to professional development.
-In the last two years I have clocked over 150 hours of education from a combination of skill targeted events like BIOTONE's Open House, mentoring, workshops, classes at conventions, online classes, and certification courses.
+I’m a big believer in lifelong learning, so I have always dedicated a lot of time to professional development.
+In the last two years, I have clocked over 150 hours of education from a combination of skill targeted events like BIOTONE's Open House, mentoring, workshops, classes at conventions, online classes, and certification courses.
 It’s a mix I highly recommend.

-Confession : We have many generous and gifted educators accessible to us.
-I plan to continue to learn all I can from them, but I will be more diligent about my commitment to the additional process of certification.
+We have many generous and gifted educators accessible to us.
+I plan to continue learning all I can from them, but I will be more diligent about my commitment to the additional certification process.
 It is the mark of excellence that makes us all look good.

 Be well, Do good work, and share with us what your certifications mean to you.